-Clause 24 places a duty on the Department for Communities to appoint an independent
+Clause 23 places a duty on the Department for Communities to appoint an independent Person, within one year of this Act receiving Royal Assent, to undertake a review of the licensing system.

-Subsections (2) and (3) set out the areas to be covered by the review and stipulate that the appointed person must report and make recommendations within one year of their appointment.
+Subsections (2) and (3) set out the areas to be covered by the review and stipulate that the appointed person must report and make recommendations within two years of their appointment.